Health Sciences, Health Information Management, B.S. to Health Data Science, M.S. Accelerated Program

 Saint Louis University's accelerated Bachelor of Science in Health Sciences-Health Information Management/Master of Science in Health Data Science is designed for students who demonstrate academic success in health information management and related coursework.

-The concentration in health information management (HIM) blends the study of medical sciences, information technology, legal concepts and health care management.
+The concentration in health information management (HIM) blends the study of medical sciences, health data, information technology, legal concepts and health care management.

 Students in the HIM program learn the nuances of health care delivery, health care data, data management, health information technology and medical-legal aspects of health care.
 This knowledge establishes a strong foundation for students interested in pursuing an M.S. in Health Data Science.